cguiama/cguiama/README.md

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Hello there!
 Welcome to my Github

 - I have been working with <a target="_blank" href="https://www.behance.net/inside3d" target="_blank"> Archviz </a> for the last 10 years.
 I've been interested in learn code since 2018 , so I decided to finally change my career in 2022 and started studying.
-- Learning JavaScript, C and Java at <a target="_blank" href="https://www.alura.com.br/" target="_blank">Alura</a>.
+- Learning Front-end && Back-end at <a target="_blank" href="https://www.alura.com.br/" target="_blank">Alura</a>.
-- Studying Systems Analysis and Development at <a target="_blank" href="https://loja.anhembionline.com.br/graduacao/analise-e-desenvolvimento-de-sistemas-tecnologia-ead">Anhembi Morumbi University</a>.
+- Studying Systems Analysis and Development at <a target="_blank" href="https://www.mackenzie.br/graduacao/ead/tecnologia-em-analise-e-desenvolvimento-de-sistemas">Mackenzie University</a>.
 - <b>If I knew what I'm capable of, I would have started sooner!</b>
  </a>